Faster Freestyle Swimming Clinic: Part 5. Exiting the Stroke Efficiently to Reduce Drag

 Exiting the Stroke Efficiently to Reduce Drag: Technique Video Series for Faster Freestyle Swimming (part 5 of 5)

 Learn how to improve your freestyle swimming technique, efficiency, power and endurance from Karlyn Pipes, swim technique expert coach and Masters Swimming multiple World Record holder.
 In this no-nonsense swim clinic, Coach Karlyn demonstrates five focus points essential for improving freestyle swimming.
 You’ll learn how to do each technique point from the high-quality underwater video and instruction on land with a Vasa SwimErg.

 Karlyn’s winning ways will help you develop an efficient freestyle with increased power.
 Follow her lead and you’ll soon be swimming stronger, better, faster!

 This clinic is presented in 5 blog posts, each with one of Karlyn’s five essential technique focus points:

-Focus Point#1.
-Hand Placement: How to properly set up the stroke (link to Part 1)
+Part 1.
+Hand Placement: How to properly set up the stroke

 Focus Point#5.
 Exiting the Stroke: Reduce drag and use less effort on the recovery